fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 However, notice the legend displays under the layer name in the layer pane.
 We can see that the first lite blue color indicates a range (of population, since that's the field we selected) from 82 - 7450856.80.
 We know from our earlier preliminary inspection that most population totals were closer 30,000 than 7,000,000.
 It's a good bet that most counties in the US don't have anywhere near 7 million people.
 Just to make sure, we can bring up the attribute table again and double click on header the population field to sort it in decreasing order and verify that there is no county population that high. *What's going on?*

-Let's consider at the possible sources of data, starting with our original CSV file.
-Bring up the attribute table for the original CSV layer.
+Let's consider at the possible sources of data, starting with our CSV file of population data.
+Bring up the attribute table for the CSV file we imported.
 Look at the _CENSUS2010POP_ field.
 Click on the field name twice to sort it in descending order.
 Notice the first value is 37253956.
 37 million people is a lot for one county and seems a bit suspicious.

-Look at the CTYNAME field; you can see that this data set contains data for entire states as well as single counties.
-This is throwing off our graduated scale because _when QGIS calculates the scale range for color coding, it uses the range of values from the original table_, not just the data that appears in the attribute table for the layer to which we joined the data.
-This seems inconvenient now, and possibly wrong, but it's the way it should work (ie an elevation map of Iowa shouldn't have lots of white at its highest points).
+Now, look at the CTYNAME field; you can see that this data set contains poplation data for entire states as well as for single counties.
+This is throwing off the values used for color coding because _when QGIS calculates the scale range for color coding, it uses the range of values from the original table_, not just the data of the layer we're trying to style.
+This seems inconvenient now, and possibly wrong, but it's the way it should work.

-Again, we have an issue with expectations.
-The "problem" is not how QGIS works, but that we assumed it should work a certain way and that our county data contained data only for counties (not an unreasonable assumption).
-In fact, our CSV file of supposed county data came with extra and supposedly helpful data.
+Again, the "problem" is not how QGIS works, but that we assumed that our county data contained data _only_ for counties (which of course is not an unreasonable assumption).
+In fact, our CSV file of supposedly county-only data came with non-county data that we have to filter out somehow.

-We have two main choices to improve the map: remove the state popluations from the original CSV file (not difficult, but annoying), or create our color coding in a different way.
+We have two main choices to improve the map: remove the state popluations from the original CSV file (not difficult, but annoying), or generate our color coding in a different way.
+We'll do the latter because it's so easy.

 Go back to the Properties dialog and the Style menu for the county layer.
 Look for the "Mode" dropdown box on the right.
-Instead of Equal Interval (the same range of values for each color), choose "Equal Quantity" (the same number of counties for each range/color).
+Instead of Equal Interval (the same range of values for each color), choose "Quantile" (the same number of counties for each range/color).
 Click "OK".

 Finally, a more useful map.